1

 Every day, we seek to improve financial security for people.

-As part of our continued efforts to enhance risk management practices, we are seeking a dynamic and detail-oriented Associate Manager, Operational Risk with robust project management capabilities to join our Operational Risk Management team.
+As part of our continued efforts to enhance risk management practices, we are seeking a highly motivated, intellectually curious, and results-oriented Associate Manager, Operational Risk to join our Operational Risk Management team.
+This role is ideal for an energetic professional who thrives in a fast-paced environment, demonstrates strong critical thinking skills, and brings a high level of ownership, intensity, and organizational discipline to complex risk and project management initiatives.

 As a member of the Operational Risk team, you'll be part of a collaborative and purpose-driven group that values integrity, innovation, and impact.
 This role blends core risk management responsibilities with hands-on project leadership, offering a unique opportunity to shape and strengthen our operational resilience.